What's covered in this guide?

-In addition, most small-to-medium enterprises choose debt finance to get established and grow.
+In addition, most small-to-medium enterprises in Australia choose debt finance to get established and grow.
 Equity finance is often considered at later stages after a business is well established and has achieved significant growth.
 When the company has a proven track record, it’s more likely to attract investors who see the potential for future growth and want an equity share in the business.

 When is the right time to get a business loan?

 If you have a new business or have been operating for a few years, you will inevitably ask ‘When is the right time to get a business loan?’
 For some, there is a stigma attached to getting into debt with a business loan.
 If you have personal debt, getting a business loan might seem like a step backwards.
-However, most businesses need to get finance at some point to overcome cash flow issues or take steps to expand.
+However, most Australian businesses need to get finance at some point to overcome cash flow issues or take steps to expand.
 Here are a few reasons why it might be time to get a business loan:

-One of the most common reasons for getting a business loan is to improve cash flow.
+One of the most common reasons for getting a business loan in Australia is to improve cash flow.
 Your business might be making enough sales but lacks working capital when profits are tied up in receivables and inventory.
 If you know that money from outstanding invoices will come in and that you will continue to make enough sales, a business loan can help you get through times when cash flow is tight.
 For example, if you have a seasonal business with a proven track record, you might consider getting a business loan to buy inventory in preparation for the busy season.
 After you sell the products, you can repay the loan.

 Another example is a manufacturing business that produces and sells products to its distributors.
 The business needs to buy material and pay for labour and the overheads of production.
 The lag time between spending the money on production and getting paid by distributors can be several months.
 In this situation, the lack of cash flow could be solved with a short-term loan.